Nessun dorma: Context and analysis

-In performance, the final "Vincerò!" features a sustained B_{4}, followed by the final note, an A_{4} sustained even longer—although Puccini's score did not explicitly specify that either note be sustained.
-In the original score, the B is written as a sixteenth note while the A is a whole note.
+In typical performance style, the final "Vincerò!" features a sustained B_{4}, followed by the final note, an A_{4} sustained even longer—although Puccini's score did not explicitly specify that either note be sustained.
+In the original score, the B is written as a sixteenth note while the A is written as a whole note.
 Both are high notes in the tenor range.
-The only recording to follow Puccini's score exactly was the first, sung by Gina Cigna and Francesco Merli, conducted by Franco Ghione.

 In Alfano's completion of act 3, the "Nessun dorma" theme makes a final triumphal appearance at the end of the opera.
-The theme also makes a concluding reappearance in Luciano Berio's later completion (this having been an expressed intention of Puccini's), but in a more subdued orchestration.
+The theme also makes a concluding reappearance in Luciano Berio's later completion (this having been an expressed intention of Puccini), but in a more subdued orchestration.

 Recordings

-"Nessun dorma", sung by some of the most famous interpreters of Calaf, appears on the following compilation recordings.
-(For full-length recordings of the opera, see Turandot discography.)
+"Nessun dorma", sung by some of the most famous interpreters of Calaf, appears on the following compilation recordings (for full-length recordings of the opera, see Turandot discography):